Sputchik/sputchedtools/README.md

 # CLI

 ### Timer (1), NewLiner (2)
-Use as context manager to (1) measure code execution time, with formatting and lap (semi) support, (2) print new line before and after code block
+Use as context manager to (1) measure code execution time, with formatting and lap support, (2) print new line before and after code block

 ```python
 with NewLiner(), Timer('Taken time: %s %ms %us'):